Progressive Spotlight: Jumaane Williams.

 Williams has served in that watchdog role since his victory in a 2019 special election.
 While not a position that catapults one to national fame, recent history shows it can be a stepping stone—his two predecessors, former Mayor Bill de Blasio and State Attorney General Letitia James, both vaulted to greater prominence after tenures as public advocates.

-But just because he isn’t a household name outside of the five boroughs, doesn’t mean the Brooklyn-born Williams is lacking for recognition inside the city.
-Williams a unique figure in New York politics, largely because of his uncompromising position on social justice issues, relentless desire to drive change, and willingness to stand in solidarity with everyday New Yorkers demanding systemic reforms.
+While not quite a household name outside of the five boroughs, it doesn’t mean the Brooklyn-born Williams lacks recognition inside the city.
+Williams is a unique figure in New York politics, largely because of his uncompromising position on social justice issues, relentless desire to drive change, and willingness to stand in solidarity with everyday New Yorkers demanding systemic reforms.

 As public advocate, Williams can mostly sidestep the Gracie Mansion dramas while influencing the sprawling city’s laws and policies through legislative proposals and operating as the official watchdog.
 For someone so immersed in issues impacting residents, the position affords Williams a bully pulpit on housing, homelessness, policing, environmental justice, education, economic inequality, and more.